 - Apathy: Losing all previous zest and optimism.

 If you have a toxic person in your life you may have already tried helping them by sharing what has helped you, in dealing with the rigours of life.
-Sadly, they did not want to listen to what you have to say about any kind of self-help, preferring to offload their negative rants on you.
+Sadly, they did not want to listen and have no intentions of making any changes to themselves, preferring to continue to offload their negative rants on you.

-The Empath would never want to hurt or cause unnecessary pain to others, and it is for this reason many keep in their lives those who cause much emotional pain.
+The Empath never wants to hurt or cause unnecessary pain to others, and it is for this reason many keep in their lives those who cause unhappiness.
 Yet, one must always put the emotional health of self first.
-If you know a food or substance made you violently ill or caused you to feel depressed, you would avoid it; the same should be applied to those who cause emotional turmoil.
+If a food or substance made you violently ill, or caused you to feel depressed, you would likely avoid it; the same should be applied to those who cause emotional turmoil.

-We have a responsibility to keep our bodies and mental wellbeing strong and healthy, and if another is causing us damage (all stress will eventually lead to illness), it is our duty to either confront the said person or remove them from our life.
+We have a responsibility to keep our body and mind healthy.
+If another continually causes stress (all stress eventually leads to illness) the only option is often to remove them from our life.

 I am not talking about having the ego dented by another’s random disrespect.
 Everyone has people who offend, hurt or make them angry, by their lack of understanding.
-And they in turn will no doubt do the same to others.
-This issue is about those toxic friends, or family members, who repetitively bring you down and do immense energetic damage.
+And we in turn will no doubt, unknowingly, do the same to others.
+This issue is about those toxic friends, or family members, who repetitively (and often intentionally) bring you down.

 The point comes in all toxic friendships when you have to decide if it is causing more harm than good.
 Here are some questions to ask that may help you evaluate your friend/relationship and hopefully help you see if it is a healthy one: